What are some of the most efficient email list-building ideas and tools to grow your audience in 2019 and beyond? Here’s our recommendation!

 Even a small blog or a website with basic content can still be used for building your email list – if you have a landing page, or even a landing page itself.
 It’s a one-page website with well-targeted content and an opt-in form.
-A well structured and designed landing page, containing the right copy, well-targeted CTA, and opt-in form is a severe magnet for building your email list.
+A well-structured and designed landing page, containing the right copy, well-targeted CTA, and opt-in form is a severe magnet for building your email list.

-Basically, it’s a single page site where you share valuable, relevant, and meaningful information in exchange for an email address.
+Basically, it’s a single-page site where you share valuable, relevant, and meaningful information in exchange for an email address.
 It could be anything from landscape photography tips and tricks, low-budget travel tips, monthly entertainment newsletter, free ebook, whitepaper, blogger list… whatever it is your target audience wants and needs in exchange for their email.

 3. Live chat plugins

 Live chat feature is an excellent customer support service and can change the way people perceive you and your work.
 Not only that, but can also serve as a lead magnet to help you collect new addresses for your email list.
-Live chat is an instant help for visitors that can easily convert into an email list building tool in all those situations that require more conversation.
+Live chat is an instant help for visitors that can easily convert into an email list-building tool in all those situations that require more conversation.
 Show people you’re there for them at any time, for instant help, then drive them to an email conversation when needed.
 You can see a detailed list of recommended WordPress chat plugins & how to set them up in our article to choose the one which best aligns with your site and business.

 4. Email marketing services

-It’s safe to say that the email marketing service can improve or break your list building efforts, which is why it’s crucial to choose the right one.
+It’s safe to say that the email marketing service can improve or break your list-building efforts, which is why it’s crucial to choose the right one.
 You need a reliable tool, has enough features and options for you to deliver the best email campaign to your target audience.
 Not to mention, it will work as your sidekick, automating a tremendous amount of work for you.

 So, from building an email list to communicating to your subscribers quickly and productively, MailChimp was and is one of the best tools to use.
-Offers free use up to 2000 email subscribers, so it’s a No1 tool to use if you’re starting your list building campaign and/or have a smaller email list.
+Offers free use up to 2000 email subscribers, so it’s a No1 tool to use if you’re starting your list-building campaign and/or have a smaller email list.
 The price for more than 2,000 email addresses starts at $9.99/month.
 Why I love this email marketing service the most is that it comes as a pretty handy WordPress plugin so that you can use it with ease on your blogs and sites.
 We have it covered all in our detailed guide to MailChimp for WordPress you should check out to set up everything nicely

-Apart from MailChimp, there are tools like Constant Contact that help you not only in building your email list but also managing your email marketing campaigns and deeper engagement with your community.
-The tool gives you 30 days free tryout to get familiar with all the features.
+Apart from MailChimp, there are tools like Constant Contact that help you not only in building your email list but also in managing your email marketing campaigns and deeper engagement with your community.
+The tool gives you 30 days of free tryout to get familiar with all the features.
 The price of Constant Contact starts at $20/month.